 This will allow parents to view the president's message, before their children to hear it live at 9 a.m.
 Tuesday.

 And after allegations surfaced accusing the administration of seeking to indoctrinate children into embracing left-leaning political agendas, the U.S. Department of Education removed one suggested activity from lesson plans accompanying the speech.

 In the East Bay, districts that have received calls from concerned parents are encouraging students to attend school, with participation in the presidential classroom moment being made optional.
 "Know the facts: students will not be asked to sign any sort of 'pledge' related to Mr. Obama's speech," Pleasanton school district spokeswoman Myla Grasso wrote in a message to parents.
 "For every day a student is absent from school "... the district loses over $30 in revenue."

 Conservative groups such as the Center for Education Reform blasted the administration for teacher materials that originally included the suggestion that students "write letters to themselves about what they can do to help the president."

-"Having the president of the United States use the bully pulpit to speak to our schoolchildren isn't new, but it's only a good use of the office if executed with a clear vision," Jeanne Allen, president of the center,
+"Having the president of the United States use the bully pulpit to speak to our schoolchildren isn't new, but it's only a good use of the office if executed with a clear vision," Jeanne Allen, president of the center, said in a statement.